CTL Instructor Handbook

 Disruptive Student Behavior

-Faculty and staff may face behavior from students that is difficult for them to manage.
-Faculty and staff may be confronted with troubling, disruptive or threatening behavior.
-Many student services exist to support faculty and staff with difficult situations.
-Your program head, supervisor, department chair, or associate dean, the Behavior Assessment and Intervention Team, the Office of Community Standards and Conduct, the Student Counseling Center, the AccessAbility Resource Center, and the UT Dallas Police Department are available for this kind of assistance.
+Faculty and staff may occasionally encounter student behavior that is disruptive, concerning or difficult to manage.
+There are several campus resources available to help in these situations.
+You can reach out to your program head, supervisor, department chair, or associate dean, as well as the Behavior Assessment and Intervention Team, the Office of Community Standards and Conduct, the Student Counseling Center, the AccessAbility Resource Center, or the UT Dallas Police Department for support and guidance.

-All faculty should understand and follow the guidelines indicated on the UTD Guidelines for Managing Difficult Student Behavior.
+All faculty should review and follow the UTD Guidelines for Managing Difficult Student Behavior.
 The Office of Community Standards and Conduct (OCSC) can help identify appropriate resources for students who have indicated they might harm themselves or others.
-The OCSC may be reached at 972-883-6330 or by email at ocsc@utdallas.edu and the Student Counseling Center at 972-883-2575 or by email at counselingcenter@utdallas.edu.
+You can contact OCSC at 972-883-6330 or by email at ocsc@utdallas.edu.
+You may wish to reach out to the Student Counseling Center at 972-883-2575 or by email at counselingcenter@utdallas.edu.

 Troubled Student Behavior

-Refer troubled students to the Student Counseling Center for behavior changes such as distinct changes in academic performance, withdrawal from others, changes in class participation, crying, outbursts of anger, increased or decreased activity, and poor attendance.
+If you notice concerning behavior in a student, such as a sudden drop in academic performance, withdrawal from others, changes in participation, crying, angry outbursts, increased or decreased activity, or poor attendance, consider referring them to the Student Counseling Center.
 For more information, see Assist a Troubled Student and the Behavior Assessment and Intervention Team.

 Instructional and Grading Policies